 A good balance of indoor humidity can help reduce the risk of spreading COVID-19.
 Especially on (very) cold days in winter, the air inside your house can get very dry.
 Try to keep the humidity between 40-60% (if necessary, this can be measured with a humidity meter; some thermostats can also measure it).
-Many plants in your home can help you achieve good indoor humidity.
+Having many plants in your home can help you achieve good indoor humidity.
 If the air gets very dry, you can let the laundry dry in the room.
 In other seasons of the year, or in buildings where it is often too humid inside, this is usually not necessary.
 There are still many questions about the role of low humidity in the spread of the coronavirus SARS-CoV-2.
 The recommendation to achieve a good balance in indoor humidity is given as a precaution.
 However, there is no reason to leave the room or to call the Municipal Public Health Services (GGDs) or the municipality if it is temporarily very dry in the house.

-There is no scientific evidence that this type of air purifier prevents or reduces transmission of the coronavirus SARS-CoV-2 in public places or at home.
-It is unlikely that an air purifier situated in a different part of the room will affect transmission of the virus between two people who are less than 1.5 metres apart.
+Air purifiers can reduce any viruses or bacteria present in the air flowing through the device.
+They achieve this by blocking viruses and bacteria (for example using filters) and/or killing them (for example using UV-C).
+A portable electrical device that can be placed in a room is called a standalone or portable air purifier.
+It is not yet known whether this type of air purifier prevents or reduces transmission of the coronavirus SARS-CoV-2 in public places or at home, in the context of sufficient ventilation.
+Similarly, it is unknown how an air purifier situated in a different part of the room might affect transmission of the virus between two people who are less than 1.5 metres apart.
 This also applies to transmission via hands and surfaces.

-What are RIVMNational Institute for Public Health and the Environment ’s recommendations about ventilation?
+What are RIVM’s recommendations about ventilation?

 Can ventilation prevent the spread of COVID-19?